tsoithomas/task-manager/README.md

 ## Usage
 Enter a title, select a date and a category, then submit the form to have the task added to the manager.
 The data is stored on your localStorage, so it will remain even after you refresh the page.

+Use the burger icon on the top-right corner to hide or show the form.

 Use the filter drop-down menu to show only items of the selected category.

 ![](https://github.com/tsoithomas/task-manager/blob/main/taskmanager.png?raw=true)